 - Distorted cheeks due to facial asymmetry

-These all sound like scary complications, but if you do your research correctly and find a reputable plastic surgeon, the likelihood that these will happen to you is very slim.
+These all sound like scary complications, but if you do your research correctly and find a reputable plastic surgeon, the likelihood of these happening to you is very slim.

 What is the Cost of Cheek Reduction Surgery?